-E. an impartial person selected by RRHA, other than the person who made or approved the decision under review (or a subordinate of such person).
-The a three-member panel selected in accordance with this ACOP and applicable law to hear grievances and render decision with respect thereto.
+An impartial person selected by RRHA, other than the person who made or approved the decision under review (or a subordinate of such person).
+The Hearing Officer is a permanent officer of RRHA who is hired and specially trained to serve this particular purpose.

-Hearing Officer is a permanent officer of RRHA who is hired and specially trained to serve this particular purpose.
-Hearing Panel:
+E. Hearing Panel: